-Adjustments to fiscal year 2024 (Year 1) and fiscal year 2025 (Year 2) amounts in the base decision unit (B000) are made through the M-150 decision unit.
-M-150 adjustments include the elimination of one-time expenditures incurred in fiscal year 2022 (base year), the elimination of programs that are no longer required or funded, to fully annualize costs only partially reflected in the base year budget, or to increase revenues and expenditures for ongoing programs that were not operational the entire base year.
+A djustments to fiscal year 2026 (Year 1) and fiscal year 2027 (Year 2) amounts in the base decision unit (B000) are made through the M-150 decision unit.
+M-150 adjustments include the elimination of one-time expenditures legislatively approved in the second year of the biennium (base year), the elimination of programs that are no longer required or funded, to fully annualize costs only partially reflected in the base year budget, or to increase revenues and expenditures for ongoing programs that were not operational the entire base year.

 NRS 353.211 requires the Chief of the Budget Division to provide to the LCB Fiscal Analysis Division, on or before December 31st of each even numbered year, each agency's adjusted base budget by program or budgetary account for the next two fiscal years.
-The adjusted base budget is the estimated cost for continuing the operation of state government, kindergarten through 12th grade education and higher public education at the current base year level of service.
+The adjusted base budget is the estimated cost for continuing the operation of state government, kindergarten through 12th grade education and higher public education at the second year of the current biennium level of service.
 To meet statutory requirements, agencies are required to use decision unit M-150 to make base budget adjustments.
-The base budget combined with decision unit M-150 is known as the adjusted base budget for the coming biennium.
+The base budget combined with the M-150 decision unit is known as the adjusted base budget for the coming biennium.

-The revenue and expenditure amounts populated in Year 1 and Year 2 of the base decision unit at the opening of NEBS represents the base year legislatively approved revenue and expenditure amounts.
-Year 1 and Year 2 revenue amounts need to be updated at the line item level in the base decision unit.
-Year 1 and Year 2 expenditure amounts must represent base year projected year-end actuals and, once adjusted, can only be changed through an M-150 decision unit adjustment.
-The only exception is salary and fringe amounts.
+The revenue and expenditure amounts populated in Year 1 and Year 2 of the base decision unit (B000) at the opening of NEBS represents the appropriated or authorized amount for the second year of the current legislatively approved revenue and expenditure amounts.
+The base decision unit will be out of balance since payroll is based on the total budgeted salary and fringe costs, so Year 1 and Year 2 revenue amounts need to be updated at the line item level in the base decision unit.
+Year 1 and Year 2 expenditure amounts can only be changed through an M-150 decision unit adjustment.

-The first step to making M-150 adjustments is to update the amounts found under the Edit Actual / WP screen in NEBS.
-This screen contains two columns, the actual column and the work program column.
-The initial amounts in the actual and work program columns represent the legislatively approved budget amounts for the base and odd-numbered fiscal year (after the base year).
-The actual column must be updated to base year projected year-end actual amounts for each category and GL.
+The Edit Actual / WP screen in the base decision unit contains two columns, the actual column and the work program column.
+The initial amounts in the actual and work program columns represent the legislatively approved budget amounts for the current biennium.
+The actual column is updated to projected year-end actual amounts for the even-numbered years for each category and GL.
 Only update the work program column if:

-- Changes were made via a work program approved by the Budget Division and possibly the IFC. - The agency is fee funded and must balance to reserve as a result of adjusting the balance forward amount.
+- Changes were made via a work program approved by the Budget Division and the IFC. - The agency is fee funded and must balance reserves as a result of adjusting the balance forward amount.

-Once the amounts in the actual and work program columns of the Edit Actual / WP screen have been updated and changes saved, process all schedules.
-Year 1 and 2 expenditure amounts will automatically update to represent the amounts entered in the actual column.
+Once the amounts in the actual and work program columns of the Edit Actual / WP screen have been updated and changes saved, process the schedule.